jdkandersson/OpenAlchemy/docs/source/technical_details/inheritance.rst

 ===========

-By default, re-using SQLAlchemy models through inheritance is not simple as SQLAlchemy uses inheritance for other purposes. openapi-SQLAlchemy supports model inheritance using the *allOf* statement from openapi.
+By default, re-using SQLAlchemy models through inheritance is not simple as SQLAlchemy uses inheritance for other purposes.
+OpenAPI-SQLAlchemy supports model inheritance using the *allOf* statement from OpenAPI.
 Currently column inheritance is supported, model inheritance is planned for the future.

 .. seealso::